 Threatening behaviour towards a member of staff

 Each class has a variety of equipment to be used under supervision of staff on the playground.
-A rota of lunch time activities is organized by the MDSAs to encourage co operative and safe play.
+A rota of lunch time activities is organised by the MDSAs to encourage co operative and safe play.

 Indoor play – games etc

 A variety of indoor games and activities is available in each class for the children to play with in their classrooms.
 Children should remain in class areas when indoors.
-No pupil is allowed on any computer without adult supervision.

 We seek to provide equality of opportunity for all children regardless of age, ability, gender, race, culture or background.